felixphan9/Capstone-Project/README.md

 − Research and develop algorithms for controlling an automated welding robot for predefined targets.

-− Construct a user-friendly interactive interface to serve educational and research purposes.
+− Construct a user-friendly interactive GUI.

 🔭 Scope:
 − Objects: Electronic components used for insertion, such as: fences, plug resistors, plug capacitors, LED lights, integrated circuits, and transistors.